EarthObservation/RVT_py/docs/start_main.rst

 .. seealso:: For more detailed explanations of how to use ``rvt`` visit :ref:`rvtfor_python`

-.. important:: Carlos Carbajal has written an excellent two-part blog post on the use of RVT in Python and QGIS (in Spanish).
-Please have a look at:
+.. tip:: Carlos Carbajal has written an excellent two-part blog post on the use of RVT in Python and QGIS (in Spanish).
+You can check it out here: `Part 1 <https://carbajallosa.blogspot.com/2021/03/uso-del-relief-visualization-toolbox.html>`_ & `Part 2 <https://carbajallosa.blogspot.com/2021/03/uso-del-relief-visualization-toolbox_16.html>`_.

-* `Uso del Relief Visualization Toolbox (RVT) con Python y QGIS - Parte 1 <https://carbajallosa.blogspot.com/2021/03/uso-del-relief-visualization-toolbox.html>`_

-* `Uso del Relief Visualization Toolbox (RVT) con Python y QGIS - Parte 2 <https://carbajallosa.blogspot.com/2021/03/uso-del-relief-visualization-toolbox_16.html>`_

 ----